daltonmatos/kk2-firmware/Readme.txt

 - Alarms and other beeps are unaffected as well (e.g. short beeps while throttle is idle).

-LCD Contrast
+LCD contrast
 ============
-The LCD contrast can now be adjusted within a limited range.
+The LCD contrast can be adjusted within a limited range.
 Go to the LCD Contrast screen and use the UP and DOWN buttons to adjust, then press the SAVE button to save your new setting and exit.

 Observe:
 - Pushing the BACK button will reload the last saved contrast setting.